for a consultation

 It is very surprising how little we know about the problems associated with the break up of a marriage.
 Most readers would be surprised to find that, with two honest and skilled practitioners representing the respective parties, the majority of the divorce cases can be and most often are settled over the telephone, through correspondences between the parties, or in settlement conferences in one or the other of the attorney's offices.
 Divorces can also be settled more rapidly if the Husband and Wife sit down and negotiate the terms of their settlement before filing for divorce.
 For those of you who have failed in an effort to communicate with your spouse or narrow down the issues of your divorce, I hope that this information helps you to prepare for and understand the process you are about to undergo.

 Going through the divorce process in court can be costly, depending largely on what is at stake.
-It may entail hiring New York State Custody Attorneys, New York State Divorce Lawyers, New York State Divorce Attorneys and New York State Child support Lawyers, Attorney's charge for their services by the hour.
-New York State Lawyers also represent juveniles in JD proceedings, such as New York State juvenile delinquency cases.
-New York State Lawyers also handles family offense petitions.
-Complicated child support cases and violations of child support, requires representation of a New York State Attorney.
+It may entail hiring New York Custody Attorneys, New York Divorce Lawyers, New York Divorce Attorneys and New York Child support Lawyers, Attorney's charge for their services by the hour.
+New York custody Lawyers also represent juveniles in JD proceedings, such as New York juvenile delinquency cases.
+New York Divorce Lawyers also handles family offense petitions.
+Complicated child support cases and violations of child support, requires representation of a New York Attorney.

 Sometimes if you are lucky, you can negotiate a deal using your Aggressive Divorce Lawyer.
 A flat fee is, often times, your best bet with respect to keeping your costs down.
 You must analyze the cost/risk benefits to determine whether you should take the case to trial or not.
 Determine if it's worth the time and expense.
 Some of the factors to be considered are the value of the marital estate, the valuation of licenses acquired during the marriage, custody and visitation disputes, and geographical relocation.
 I have seen divorce cases cost thousand dollars, and run as high as a million dollars, depending on geographic location, custody issues and property distribution.
 Also the amount of hours involved and the experience of the New York City Divorce Lawyer has to be taken into consideration and whether it's an uncontested or contested divorce.